Categories

 Given the fact that Microsoft is not responsible for backing up your data, it is the sole responsibility of IT administrators to make sure retention policies are in place to overcome data loss events and ensure legal compliance.

-Statutory regulation & compliance: Regulated industries such as healthcare, legal, and finance are required to retain data such as emails or documents for multiple years.
+Regulatory compliance: Regulated industries such as healthcare, legal, and finance are required to retain data such as emails or documents for multiple years.
 The Sarbanes-Oxley Act, for example, specifies the standards for financial document record-keeping.

-Storage management: The mailbox storage limit for Exchange Online is 50 GB per mailbox in the Business Basic, Standard, and E1 subscriptions, and 100 GB per mailbox in the E3 and E5 subscriptions.
+Storage optimization: The mailbox storage limit for Exchange Online is 50 GB per mailbox in the Business Basic, Standard, and E1 subscriptions, and 100 GB per mailbox in the E3 and E5 subscriptions.
 Employees should not be forced to delete data once the storage limits are reached and at the same time, remove data that’s no longer needed.
 Implementing retention policies can thus save storage costs by only retaining essential data.

 Data retrieval in case of accidental deletion:

+When users delete emails or other mailbox items in Exchange Online, those items don't disappear right away after 44 days if a retention policy or legal hold is created.
 When retention settings are applied to Exchange Online data, a timer job periodically evaluates items in the Recoverable Items folder.
 If an item doesn't match the rules of at least one retention policy or label to retain the item, it is permanently deleted (also called hard deleted) from the Recoverable Items folder.
 For more information on how the Recoverable Items folder retains different versions of the data, click here.

 The sole purpose of the Recoverable Items folder is to quickly recover deleted items within a short period of time.
 It does not serve as a long-term effective retention strategy.
 Moreover, once the Recoverable Items folder reaches the storage quota, it cannot store any more items.

-5.1.2.1.
+4.1.2.1.
 Retention tags and retention policies

 Note: You can only apply one retention policy to a mailbox.